 Our church said that when singing these words, God protected us from the devil’s wickedness.
 I felt protected from the cars, trucks, streetcars, and devils cluttering the three miles of Colerain Avenue I trudged to and from Camp Washington Elementary School Mondays to Fridays, September through May.

 My father loved this section of Cincinnati.
 As the tenth of twelve first-generation German Americans born and raised here, Father taught me to be fearless.
 To embrace life with its adventures.
-He pretended to put sensory little eyes all over me to help me notice bad things around me.
+He pretended to put little sensory eyes all over me to help me notice bad things around me.
 I avoided imminent danger.

-Over the next six years, I, too, learned to cherish Camp Washington’s sights, sounds, and awesome smells flowing from the White Castle hamburgers, Camp Washington Chili parlor, and Grippo’s potato chip factory; I even appreciated the nauseating smells emanating from the slaughterhouses.
+Over the next six years, I, too, learned to cherish Camp Washington’s sights, sounds, and awesome smells flowing from the White Castle hamburgers, Camp Washington Chili parlor, and Grippo’s potato chip factory; I even tolerated the nauseating smells emanating from the slaughterhouses.

 On weekends, we had fun going to movies for ten cents and buying five-cent candy.
 On Sundays, for twenty-five cents, we took the streetcars to the Cincinnati Zoo, museums, or the river boat to Coney Island.